-Some lab tests require that you are fasting for 8-12 hours.
-This means that you do not eat food (including candy and mints), chew gum, drink, or smoke for the 8 – 12 hours before your blood is drawn.
-You may still take your medications with a small amount of water, unless your physician has told you otherwise.
+Some lab tests require fasting for 8-12 hours.
+This means no food, including candy and mints, before your blood is drawn.
+Medications may still be taken with a small amount of water, unless physician has told you otherwise.

 Medicare and many other insurance companies will not pay for certain tests that they consider experimental, screening, or not medically necessary.
 You may be asked to sign an ABN (Advanced Beneficiary Notice).
 By signing an ABN, you are agreeing to have the test done and to be responsible for the payment of these tests if Medicare or the insurance company does not pay.
 The ABN will list the test(s) potentially not covered and what the price of the test is.
 You have the right to refuse to have the test performed.

-Most tests are resulted within 24 hours and automatically faxed to the ordering physician.
-Test results are sent to the ordering physician only, unless the order specifies it be sent to other physicians.
-You may obtain a copy of your results from the Health Information Department at Salem Township Hospital.
+Most tests are resulted within 24 hours and automatically faxed only to the ordering physician, unless the order specifies it be sent to other physicians.